7 Things to Do (or Not Do) After an Accident

 Essential Steps After an Accident

-When an accident occurs, there are crucial steps you need to promptly take.
-Whether minor or major, every accident can potentially lead to legal matters, and failing to act accordingly can adversely impact the outcome of any potential cases.
+When an accident occurs, there are crucial steps you need to take promptly.
+Whether minor or major, every accident can lead to legal matters, and failing to act accordingly can adversely impact the outcome of a potential case.
 Here are some of those vital actions.

-1) It’s important to get an accident or incident report recorded at the scene if possible.
+1) It’s important to file an accident or incident report at the scene, if possible.
 This creates an official record of the event and can be invaluable in any future legal proceedings.

 2) Don’t forget to take photographs at the accident scene.
-They serve as credible visual evidence that might assist in establishing the facts related to the accident.
+They serve as credible visual evidence that can help establish the facts related to the accident.

 4) Listen to your doctor and follow their advice.
 Complete all prescribed treatments and attend all follow-up appointments.
-This not only aids your recovery but also impacts your potential claim.
+This not only aids your recovery but also supports your potential claim.

 5) Finally, consult with an attorney.
-A lawyer who specializes in personal injury or accident claims can guide you through this complicated process, protecting your rights and working towards achieving fair compensation.
+A lawyer who specializes in personal injury or accident claims can guide you through this complicated process, protecting your rights and working toward fair compensation.

-1) Get an accident/incident report taken on the scene if possible
+1) Get an accident/incident report taken at the scene if possible

-There are many reasons why an accident report or incident report doesn’t get completed after an accident.
-It could be that both sides felt it was a small incident and decide mutually not to get the police or supervisors involved.
-Some states don’t even require the police to get involved.
-It can be that the guilty party knows they are guilty and convinces the innocent party not to get a record of the accident.
+There are many reasons why an accident or incident report isn’t completed after an accident.
+It could be that both sides feel it is a small incident and mutually decide not to get the police or supervisors involved.
+Some states don’t even require police involvement.
+It could also be that the at-fault party knows they are to blame and convinces the innocent party not to create a record of the accident.

 In any case, always try to get a report written.
-If it’s an automobile accident, call the police and have them take a report on the scene.
-If you weren’t at fault, it will be very important to document what happened.
-Even if you were at fault, even partially, it’s good to have your side of the story in writing at the scene.
+If it’s an automobile accident, call the police and have them take a report at the scene.
+If you weren’t at fault, it is very important to document what happened.
+Even if you were partially at fault, it’s good to have your side of the story in writing at the scene.

-If the accident happened on the job or at another commercial premises, the owner may be reluctant to fill anything out because they don’t want to admit liability.
+If the accident happened on the job or at other commercial premises, the owner may be reluctant to fill anything out because they don’t want to admit liability.
 Insist that a report be drawn up.
-Make sure any witnesses at the scene stick around to give their perspective on the accident.
+Make sure any witnesses at the scene stay to give their perspective on the accident.

 2) Take pictures at the scene